lambda-snail/uuid-lib/README.md

 random number generator (can also be overridden by the user).

-Please note that UUIDs should never be used for "security", in the sense of relying on the inability of a potential attacker to guess the next id (see section 8 of the standard for a security related discussion).
+Please note that UUIDs should never be used for "security", in the sense of relying on the inability of a potential attacker to guess the next id (see section 8 of the standard draft for a security related discussion).

 There are no guarantees of global uniqueness for the UUIDs generated here.
 If such guarantees are important, please take a look at the following functions to see if they fit your needs better.